AfrozSheikh/Classment_DS_ML_Task/README.md

-Job Role Recommendation Engine
+🚀 Job Role Recommendation Engine

-Overview:
+📌 Overview
 This project is a simple recommendation engine that suggests the most similar job roles based on shared required skills.
-It uses cosine similarity to measure skill-based similarity between job roles.
+It utilizes cosine similarity to measure the skill-based similarity between different job roles.

-Features
+🎯 Features
-Accepts a job role as input and recommends the top N most similar roles.

-Uses cosine similarity to compare roles based on shared skills.

-Handles case-insensitive inputs and invalid role names gracefully.

-Implements binary encoding for skill representation.
+✅ Accepts a job role as input and recommends the top N most similar roles ✅ Uses cosine similarity to compare roles based on shared skills ✅ Handles case-insensitive inputs and invalid role names gracefully ✅ Implements binary encoding for skill representation

-Technologies Used
+🛠 Technologies Used
-Python
+🐍 Python

-Pandas
+📊 Pandas

-Scikit-learn
+📡 Scikit-learn

-Installation & Setup
+⚙️ Installation & Setup
-Clone this repository:
+1️⃣ Clone this repository
 git clone https://github.com/AfrozSheikh/Classment_DS_ML_Task.git
 cd job-role-recommendation
-Install dependencies:
+2️⃣ Install dependencies
 pip install pandas scikit-learn
-Run the Jupyter Notebook in VS Code or Jupyter Lab.
+3️⃣ Run the Jupyter Notebook
+Open VS Code (with the Jupyter extension) or Jupyter Lab, then execute the notebook.

-Usage
+🚀 Usage
-Run the function in your Jupyter Notebook:
+Run the function in your Jupyter Notebook: print(get_top_recommendations_cosine("ML Engineer"))

-print(get_top_recommendations_cosine("ML Engineer"))
-Example Output:
+📌 Example Output:
+python
+Copy
+Edit

-['AI Researcher', 'Data Scientist', 'NLP Engineer'] Methodology
+['AI Researcher', 'Data Scientist', 'NLP Engineer']
+🔬 Methodology
-1. Data Preparation
+1️⃣ Data Preparation
-A dataset of job roles and their required skills was created.
+📌 A dataset of job roles and their required skills was created.

-Skills were converted into a binary matrix using MultiLabelBinarizer.
+📌 Skills were converted into a binary matrix using MultiLabelBinarizer.

-2. Similarity Calculation
+2️⃣ Similarity Calculation
-Cosine similarity was used to compare skill vectors.
+📌 Cosine similarity was used to compare skill vectors.

-Similarity scores range from 0 to 1 (higher values indicate more similarity).
+📌 Similarity scores range from 0 to 1 (higher values indicate more similarity).

-3. Recommendation Process
+3️⃣ Recommendation Process
-The system identifies top N roles with the highest similarity scores.
+📌 The system identifies the top N roles with the highest similarity scores.

-Outputs a list of recommended roles.
+📌 Outputs a list of the most relevant roles.

-Why Cosine Similarity?
+🧠 Why Cosine Similarity?
-✅ Works well with binary data (1 = skill present, 0 = skill absent).
+✅ Works well with binary data (1 = skill present, 0 = skill absent)
-✅ Focuses on skill overlap rather than total number of skills.
-✅ Provides clear similarity scores for easy interpretation.
+✅ Focuses on skill overlap rather than the total number of skills ✅ Provides clear similarity scores for easy interpretation